-- The Committee will consider the need for further assurance once the revised Corporate Governance Framework has been implemented. - The Committee will consider the need for further assurance once the revised Corporate Risk Register has been further developed. - The Committee will consider its effectiveness by obtaining and evaluating feedback during 2018-19
+- The Committee will consider the need for further assurance once the revised Corporate Governance Code Framework has been implemented following the change of PFCC responsibility to include the FRS. - The Committee will consider the need for further assurance once the Risk Committee has been established.